Home / Definitions / Definition : Sales performance

 4. Conversion rate

 The conversion rate or transformation rate is an indicator that measures the proportion of purchases made in relation to the number of visitors or prospects who have been in contact with the company.
-It therefore indicates the ability to transform a prospect into a customer, which is a crucial element in sales performance.
-The higher the conversion rate, the stronger the company's sales process, and the higher its conversion rate.
+It therefore indicates the ability to transform a prospect into a customer, which is a crucial element in sales performance, since it enables us to evaluate the efficiency of the lead conversion process and the prospect-customer relationship.
+The higher the conversion rate, the more powerful the company's sales process, and the higher its conversion rate.

 5. Average basket

 The average basket represents the average amount spent by a buyer on a purchase.
 This indicator is essential for assessing sales performance, as it measures the value of transactions carried out by the company.
-A high average basket means that customers are willing to invest a significant sum in their purchases, which may be linked to the quality of the products/services on offer, or to the effectiveness of marketing teams in cross-selling.
+A high average basket means that customers are willing to invest a significant sum in their purchases, which may be linked to the quality of the products or services on offer, the effectiveness of the marketing and sales teams in cross-selling, or the use of high-performance CRM tools.

 6. Customer acquisition costs

-Customer acquisition costs include all the expenditure required to attract new customers to the company.
-These include marketing and advertising budgets.
+Customer acquisition costs include all the expenses required to attract new customers to the company.
+These include budgets allocated to marketing, advertising and prospecting to generate qualified leads.
 Low acquisition costs mean better sales performance, as it means that the company is able to acquire new customers without having to invest large sums in its marketing activities.

 7. Retention rate

 The customer retention rate measures a company's ability to retain customers over time.
 A high retention rate is a sign of good sales performance !
-It also underlines users' interest in the product on offer, and the relevance with which a company meets its customers' needs over the long term.
+It also underlines users' interest in the products on offer and the relevance of the customer relations strategy implemented by the company over the long term.

 8. Customer satisfaction